 Brick is Australia’s preferred building material – more than six times as many houses are built of brick than weatherboard, and there are eight times as many brick homes than fibre cement.
 Around 64 per cent of Australians live in a brick home.

 While new brick homes are contemporary, older brick homes may have a dated look, this is where painting brick may be a good idea as with the right colour choices, it can completely modernise a home.
-However, you should think carefully before painting interior or exterior brick.
+However, you should think carefully before painting the interior or exterior brick.

 Benefits to painting brick